UnitedHealthcare ADHD Testing and Treatment for Teens Near Dallas, Texas

 Predominantly Hyperactive-Impulsive Type ADHD

-Teenagers who have predominantly hyperactive-impulsive presentation have difficulty sitting still and often tap their hands or feet.
+Teenagers who have a predominantly hyperactive-impulsive presentation of ADHD have difficulty sitting still and often tap their hands or feet.
 They may have difficulty playing quietly or waiting their turn.
 In class, they may talk excessively or blurt out answers before being called on.

 Combined Type ADHD